Neeraali-digital/E-consultancyBackend/README.md

 ## Production Deployment

-For production deployment:
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed AWS deployment instructions.

-1. Set `DEBUG = False` in settings
+### Quick Production Setup
-2. Configure proper database (PostgreSQL recommended)
+1. Copy `.env.example` to `.env` and configure
-3. Set up static file serving
+2. Use `eConsultancy.settings_prod` for production
-4. Configure CORS for your frontend domain
+3. Set up PostgreSQL database on AWS RDS
-5. Use environment variables for sensitive settings
+4. Configure S3 for media files
-6. Set up proper logging
+5. Deploy using AWS Elastic Beanstalk or ECS

 ## Support